Global well - posedness for the defocusing, cubic, nonlinear wave equation in three dimensions for radial initial in $\dot{H}^{s} \times \dot{H}^{s - 1}$, $s > \frac{1}{2}$: Introduction

 \begin{theorem}[Main theorem] $(\ref{wave})$ is globally well - posed for any radial initial data $(u(0), u_{t}(0)) = (u_{0}, u_{1}) \in \dot{H}^{s}(\mathbf{R}^{3}) \times \dot{H}^{s - 1}(\mathbf{R}^{3}) \cap \dot{H}^{1/2} \times \dot{H}^{-1/2}$, $s > \frac{1}{2}$. \end{theorem}

 The I - method has its roots in the Fourier truncation method.
-The Fourier truncation method was introduced by \cite{B2} for the cubic nonlinear Schr{\"o}dinger equation and by \cite{KPV} for $(\ref{wave})$, proving $(\ref{wave})$ is globally well - posed for $u(0) \in \dot{H}^{s}(\mathbf{R}^{3})$, $u_{t}(0) \in \dot{H}^{s}(\mathbf{R}^{3})$, $s > \frac{3}{4}$.
+The Fourier truncation method was introduced by \cite{B2} for the cubic nonlinear Schr{\"o}dinger equation and by \cite{KPV} for $(\ref{wave})$, proving $(\ref{wave})$ is globally well - posed for $u(0) \in \dot{H}^{s}(\mathbf{R}^{3}) \cap L^{4}(\mathbf{R}^{3})$, $u_{t}(0) \in \dot{H}^{s}(\mathbf{R}^{3})$, $s > \frac{3}{4}$.
+See also \cite{BC} and \cite{GP}.
 The I - method is an improvement over the Fourier truncation method.
-For example \cite{CKSTT1} were able to improve the results of \cite{B2} for the nonlinear Schr{\"o}dinger equation.
-On the wave equation side, \cite{Roy1} extended the results of \cite{CKSTT1} to $s > \frac{13}{18}$ and to $s > \frac{7}{10}$ if $u$ has radial symmetry.
+For example \cite{CKSTT1} was able to improve the results of \cite{B2} for the nonlinear Schr{\"o}dinger equation.
+On the wave equation side, \cite{Roy1} extended the results of \cite{CKSTT1} to the inhomogeneous Sobolev spaces $H_{x}^{s}(\mathbf{R}^{3}) \times H_{x}^{s - 1}(\mathbf{R}^{3})$ for $s > \frac{13}{18}$ in the general case and to $s > \frac{7}{10}$ if $u$ has radial symmetry. \textbf{Remark:} Inhomogeneous spaces were considered to avoid technical complications at low frequencies.
+Perhaps more importantly, \cite{KTwm} proved a well - posedness result which was technically unattainable via the Fourier truncation method.
+See \cite{D2} for a more detailed discussion of the history of the I - method.
 To prove our result we make use of the long - time Strichartz estimates.
 The long time Strichartz estimates were introduced in \cite{D2} and were actually inspired in large part by the linear - nonlinear decomposition of \cite{Roy1}.
 Basically, the idea is that if $u$ solves $(\ref{wave})$ on an interval $[0, T]$, on which we have some a priori bound on the $\| u(t) \|_{L_{t}^{\infty} \dot{H}^{s}([0, T] \times \mathbf{R}^{3})}$ norm for some $s > \frac{1}{2}$, then we can show that at high frequencies, the solution $u$ is dominated by the free evolution from initial data $(u(0), u_{t}(0))$.
 We then take the usual modified energy

 where $I$ is a smoothing Fourier multiplier

 Direct computation shows that $\frac{d}{dt} E(Iu(t))$ is a quadrilinear integral operator on $u$ that has at least two terms at high frequencies.
 Using the long time Strichartz estimates, we can then show that the integral of $\frac{d}{dt} E(Iu(t))$ over the interval $[0, T]$ is small, which in turn implies that $E(Iu(t))$ is pretty close to $E(Iu(0))$.
 Meanwhile, an a priori upper bound on $E(Iu(t))$ gives us good control over $\| u(t) \|_{\dot{H}^{s}}$, allowing us to make a bootstrap argument which proves theorem $\ref{theorem}$.
 This argument is extremely similar to the scattering argument in \cite{D2}.
 There are two main reasons we do not prove scattering here.
 The first is the lack of an interaction Morawetz estimate for the wave equation, unlike the interaction Morawetz estimate for the nonlinear Schr{\"o}dinger equation in \cite{CKSTT2}.
 The second is that the $L^{2}$ norm of $u$ is not conserved for the nonlinear wave equation $(\ref{wave})$, as it is for the nonlinear Schr{\"o}dinger equation.
 Observe that \cite{D2} assumed that the initial data lay in $L^{2}(\mathbf{R}^{d})$.